Androg/MontyHall/README.md

 //the program will begin simulating 2 tests
 //the first where the simulation shows the winrate by not switching box
 //the second shows the winrate by switching box
+//the output is displayed in a jsp page